blue-it-systems/bits.vscode/GENGORA_SPECIFICATION.md

 - R4.1: Compiled generator assembly MUST be placed in a hidden build directory separate from the generator project
 - R4.2: Generated output files MUST be placed in a sibling directory outside the generator project
-- R4.3: Each generator execution MUST create a uniquely-named subdirectory with timestamp
-- R4.4: No generated files MUST reside within the generator project directory tree
+- R4.3: No generated files MUST reside within the generator project directory tree
-- R4.5: This isolation prevents the generator project from being re-triggered by its own generated files
+- R4.4: This isolation prevents the generator project from being re-triggered by its own generated files
-- R4.6: The output directory path MUST be explicitly configured by the generator (communication via environment variable or convention)
+- R4.5: Generators MUST be protected from recursively compiling when they emit files into the generator source tree (see R6.* for protection measures)

 ---